StaPH-B/midwest-region/in-progress/outline.md

 #### Short- vs Long-Read Sequencing

-Advantages and disadvantages of each technology
+Specifications and advantages vs disadvantages of each technology

 Short-read sequencing:
+ - 300 bp max read length
+ - Millions of reads per run
+ - 99.99999% accuracy
+ - Low cost per sample
  -  Advantages: Low cost, highly accurate
  - Disadvantages: Difficult to assemble short-read data from highly repetitive genomes, as well as plasmids

 Long-read sequencing:
+ - 2.3 Mb reads
+ - Thousands of reads per run
+ - 98-99.9% accuracy (Nanpore and PacBio, respectively)
+ - High cost per sample
- - Advantages: Long reads can be used to assemble and resolve entire genomes and plasmids
+ -  - Advantages: Long reads can be used to assemble and resolve entire genomes and plasmids
  - Disadvantages: More expensive than short-read sequencing and less accurate (although significant improvements in accuracy have been made)

 #### Sanger Sequencing vs NGS

+NGS is higher resolution
+NGS can sequence more base pairs per day
+NGS is not limited to the laboratory

 ### Types of Sequencing